cran/DatastreamDSWS2R/README.md

     require(devtools)
     install_github(“CharlesCara/DatastreamDSWS2R”)

-Your Refinitiv Datastream username and password are best stored in environment variables by adding to your .Renviron file the following lines.
+Your LSEG Datastream username and password are best stored in environment variables by adding to your .Renviron file the following lines.
 This approach makes DatastreamDSWS2R able to be run securely in Docker containers by passing the credentials into the container at runtime.